 The Index Manager Agent will start indexing the job as soon as it becomes available.

 Upon successful completion, the newly indexed files merge with the existing search index.
-If the job is unsuccessful, check and retry errors by clicking Retry Errors located in the Errors and Details console.
+If the job is unsuccessful, click Retry Errors located in the Errors and Details console.
 See Retry errors.

 To set up the Automated Workflow: